People Caring For and About People

 Regional Center eligibility, funding, and choosing the type of supports the person needs.

 Once an individual is determined eligible for services, the Regional Center must approve funding to meet the person’s needs.
 As with eligibility, Chrysalis is not involved in determining the person’s funding needs.
 This is done directly with the person and the Regional Center.
 The Regional Center will assign the person a Service Coordinator, who will help with this process.
-To learn more about the role of the Service coordinator, click here
+To learn more about the role of the Service coordinator, click here.

 Once the person has a Service Coordinator, the person can work with the Service Coordinator to determine what type of support is needed.
 You may already know what kind of supports the person needs.
 But it is important to know the wide array of options available.
 Every person is unique, and so the way their services are delivered should be best suited to meet the person’s needs.